Aposalo/CurrencyCalculator/README.md

 <ul>
 <li>Android Studio (latest varsion, as i always update the code to the latest version of Android Studio)</li>

-<li>And lastly you will need to go to the link below, get an API key (with free subscription of course), then go to
+<li>And then go to the link below, get an API key (with free subscription of course), then go to
 /currencycalculator/util/Constants.kt and then change library and token.</li>
 </ul>